sage-code/maj/nouns.md

 ## Nouns

-Nouns are words representing objects, persons or places.
+Nouns are words representing objects, materials, persons or places.

 **examples:**

 * bana    = banana
 * akwa    = water
+* plumb   = lead
+* feron   = iron

 **rules:**

-* Most nouns are ending with letters {`a`,`e`,`y`,`h`};
+* Regular nouns are ending with letters {`a`,`e`};
+* Nouns ending with a consonant do not have a plural form;
 * Most nouns have 2 syllables, quite rare 3 syllables;

 **examples:**

-Same noun using 3 different coda.
-This is the regular case:
+Regular nouns are using different coda for singular and plural:

 * pana   = bread  (singular)
 * pane   = breads (plural)

 **gender**

-For distinguish between male and female beings we use adjectives:
+In Maj, nouns do not have a specific coda for genre but use adjectives instead.

 * maqo Kania = male dog
 * fimo Kania = female dog

 **implicit gender**

-Some words include gender and do not require adjective:
+Some words include gender and do not require adjectives but some nouns do not have gender at all:

 * Kida = child
 * Kide = children